Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Sparsification Methods

 \section{Sparsification Methods}

-The quantization methods can only achieve a maximum compression rate of 32x over the commonly used SGD with single-precision floating-point arithmetic.
-If one reduces the number of elements that would be transmitted, the compression rate will be further increased.
-A series of algorithms following this ideology is known as sparsification methods, in which only a part of elements are chosen and transmitted \cite{meProp}\cite{ZipML}\cite{EffiUseofLimitMemory}\cite{NIPS2019_9610}.
+Quantization methods are limited in their compression rates, with a maximum compression rate of 32$\times$ achievable over commonly used SGD with single-precision floating-point arithmetic.
+However, reducing the number of transmitted elements can increase the compression rate even further.
+A set of algorithms that follow this approach are known as sparsification methods, where only a subset of elements are selected and transmitted~\citep{meProp,ZipML,EffiUseofLimitMemory,NIPS2019_9610,10.1145/3452296.3472904,li2022on,shi2021towards,li2022near,zhang2023evaluation}.

-The origin of sparsification methods can be traced back to \cite{SparOLviaTrunc}.
-Langford et al. \cite{SparOLviaTrunc} proposed a general method called Truncated Gradient to get a sparse set of weights of online learning algorithms, addressing two problems, memory space constraints, and test-time constraints on computation.
-To induce sparsity, a natural thought is to round small coordinates of a gradient to zero.
-Truncated Gradient is a less extreme version, in which the small coordinates will not be directly set at zero, and the large coordinates (exceed a threshold) will be kept with their original values.
-This Truncated Gradient is the first sparsification technique for large-scale learning.
+The key idea of sparsification is that only ``significant'' gradients are essential for the SGD update to ensure the convergence of the training process~\citep{DGC}.
+As illustrated in Fig. \ref{fig:compression}, a substantial proportion of the coordinates in the gradient vector can be zeroed-out such that the zero-valued elements are no need to transmit.
+Gradient sparsification is a more aggressive compression method than quantization, enabling much more significant reductions in communication traffic.

-Sparsification communication methods can be divided into four main categories: coordinate descent, random or deterministic sparsification, and proximal methods.
+The antecedents of sparsification methods can be traced back to the Truncated Gradient method introduced by Langford et al.~\citep{SparOLviaTrunc} in the context of online learning algorithms.
+Truncated Gradient addresses memory space and computation constraints by inducing sparsity in the gradient.
+Rather than directly setting small coordinates to zero, Truncated Gradient keeps large coordinates with their original values and discards small coordinates that fall below a threshold.
+This method was the first sparsification technique developed for large-scale learning.
+After that, there are extensive studies to further improve sparsification in distributed DL.
+The sparsification methods can be broadly classified into four main types: coordinate descent, random sparsification, deterministic sparsification, and proximal methods.